 The justice department decided that cvMax’s comments were just pointing out the credibility of the whole testimony and did not call Sword back in.
 The next trial will be held in November or later, after all of the 2020 LoL World Championship is concluded.
-In the trial, Son and Byun will be attending as witnesses.
+In the trial, two additional witnesses will attend.

 "Sword appealed that it is difficult to testify in front of cvMax" yeah sword we get that is hard to testify in front of someone when they know that ur lying thru the fking teeth